 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 3 / 4

 Ethnic and religious minorities typically enjoy full political rights and electoral opportunities.
-Women’s political participation remains a challenge, with only 14 of 124 parliament seats held by women in 2017, and only 4 of 23 ministries led by women.
-The husbands of women are known to influence their political choices.
+Women’s political participation remains a challenge, with only 18 of 146 parliament seats held by women in 2018, while 5 of 26 members of the president’s cabinet are women.

-Sierra Leoneans who are not of African descent are not granted citizenship at birth and must become naturalized citizens to be able to vote, and they are not allowed to run for elected office.
+Sierra Leoneans who are not of African descent must become naturalized citizens to be able to vote, and they are not allowed to run for elected office.

 C. FUNCTIONING OF GOVERNMENT: 7 / 12

 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 3 / 4

 The president and Parliament generally determine the policies of the government, although most power lies in the executive branch.
 China has become the largest investor in Sierra Leone, providing billions of dollars of aid and infrastructure financing since 2013.
 It cultivated a close relationship with the Koroma administration, which led civil society leaders to claim that China has an undue influence on policymaking.
 The SLPP maintained a cooler stance toward China throughout its 2018 election campaign, and in October, the new SLPP government cancelled a controversial $318 million deal with China to build a new airport near Freetown, signaling increased resistance to Chinese influence.

 C2.
 Are safeguards against official corruption strong and effective?
 1 / 4

 Corruption remains a pervasive problem at every level of government.
 In recent years, the ACC has made some progress toward uncovering corruption among high-level officials, but it has a poor prosecutorial record, especially in trials involving former president Koroma’s friends, family, and political allies.